vitas/rcgauge/README.md

 ## Installation

 The app is available on playstore.
-Alternatively you can install the .apk by your own.
+Alternatively you can install the APK by your own.
+See releases folder for a proper APK file.

 [RC Throwmeter Releases](/releases)

 ## Documentation

 The app displays a description and instructions on the first screen, just install it.
+See also [Planet Soaring Blogspot](https://planet-soaring.blogspot.com/) and search in blogs for 'rc throwmeter'.

 ![RC Throwmeter](/doc/start_screen.jpg)

 This is an example of the throwmeter display screen.